-Soon after Bravo’s Million Dollar Listing made its 2012 debut, Ryan Serhant realized how important video in all its iterations would be to his brand.
-The show became a game-changing lead generator for Serhant because “people could watch the show anytime from all over the world and connect with me.”
+When Bravo’s Million Dollar Listing made its 2012 debut and became a game-changing lead generator for Ryan Serhant, he realized how important video in all its iterations would be to his brand.
+The show succeed for Serhant because “people could watch the show anytime from all over the world and connect with me.”

 According to Serhant, those early days allowed him to sell himself and build a trusted relationship with prospective buyers and sellers, all before the first IRL contact.

 A little over three years ago, Serhant began a major push into taking control of his own video.
 He first began launching heavily on YouTube, subsequently creating video content for Instagram and TikTok as well.
 One of the things Serhant values most about the content he’s creating is its immediacy.
 “I can film now and put it up tomorrow night on TikTok or Instagram,” he said.

 In addition, Serhant sees his investment in video as an investment in his future client base.
 Serhant’s content is created for prospective clients in 2030 who are currently 17 years old and already following him on mobile applications and platforms.

 Differentiating video for YouTube, Instagram and TikTok

 Assisting Serhant in creating his video strategy is Cody D’Ambrosio, head of Studios, the in-house creative agency and production studio at Serhant’s eponymous brokerage.
 D’Ambrosio is a veteran of the feature film industry and a former head of productions and operations at Buzzfeed.